-Two weeks after the initial presentation to Go Green Galloway, Galloway Township Councilman Tony Coppola brought the discussion about converting 400 acres of restricted open space by the Seaview to a bike path before the council at its meeting Tuesday night, Sept.
+Two weeks after the initial presentation to Go Green Galloway, Galloway Township Councilman Tony Coppola brought the discussion about before the council at its meeting Tuesday night, Sept.
 27.

 The open space is located on Route 9, and is owned by Atlantic County.

 “It will preserve the integrity of the pristine forest there,” Coppola said.